ChnMasterOG/KmerGO2/README.md

 And trait files can be also found in folder "test_data".

-Because the small size of testing data, **"k=25 MinValue=1" and other parameters as defaults are recommended**.
+Because of the small size of testing data, **"k=25 MinValue=1" and other parameters as defaults are recommended**.

 ## Usage